-This works as a main dish; what do you think would be a good side dish to combine with this?
+You could either eat this as a side dish or as a Vegan main dish.
+What do you think would be a good side dish to combine with this?
 Share your answers below.
-Maybe we will create a recipe for the most liked response.

 - 1 medium Spaghetti Squash

-- 1 C. Cherry Tomatoes (can use a variety of colors)
+- 1 Cup Cherry Tomatoes (can use a variety of colors)